brazucaz/Photography-Website-/README.md

 # Photography-Website-
-Creating a website for a friend so she can display her photography.
+Creating a website for a friend so she can display her photography.< /br>
-The website can be found at nicoletrostphotography.com Release #1: March 3rd, 2018
+The website can be found at nicoletrostphotography.com< /br>
+Release #1: March 3rd, 2018< /br>

 ### To do: